sammsulhoq/sammsulhoq/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently working as Senior Software Engineer at Inpivota Corp.
+- 🔭 &nbsp; I’m currently working as Senior Software Engineer at RithmXO Software.
 - 🤔 &nbsp; I love to explore and learn new technologies and software engineering developments.
 - 🎓 &nbsp; Studied Computer Science (Yes, both Graduation and Post Graduation).
-- 💼 &nbsp; By the way, I'm a Full Stack Developer.
+- 💼 &nbsp; By the way, I'm a Full Stack Developer but I love Backend development.
 - 🌱 &nbsp; Interested in Data Science, AI and ML.
 Striving to learn these.
-- ✍️ &nbsp; At present learning Advanced JS.
+- ✍️ &nbsp; At present learning NestJS, Serverless Applications and Designing Scalable Applications.

 <h3>🛠 Tech Stack</h3>